Redcar: Towers

+a memorial to King Edward VII.

 Construction of the Redcar Beacon started in 2011.

-In 2013 it was nominated for the Building Design Carbuncle Cup for worst new building.
+In 2013, when the building had been completed, it was nominated for the Building Design Carbuncle Cup for worst new building.
 It came third in the whole of the UK.
 In December 2015, the Beacon was damaged by winds from Storm Desmond, with several large pieces of panelling falling onto the beach below.
 It was also damaged in winter 2016, where a panel from the top fell off in a storm.

-Listed buildings
+Buildings

 There are 23 listed buildings in Redcar.
-The Grade I Listed Sir William Turner's Hospital in Kirkleatham was built between 1674-1676 and listed on the 14 June 1952.
+The Grade I Listed Sir William Turner's Hospital in Kirkleatham was built between 1674–1676 and listed on the 14 June 1952.